- BACKGROUND INDEX: The refractive index of the surrounding, background medium in the simulation region.

 Mesh settings tab

 A uniform mesh is applied to the entire simulation volume, regardless of any material properties.
-If a mesh override region is used in conjunction, the simulation region may become non-uniformly meshed.
+If a mesh override region is used in conjunction with this option, the override region will force the mesh size everywhere, not just within the override region (afterall, the mesh is uniform).

 Minimum mesh step settings

-- MIN MESH STEP: Sets the minimum mesh step for the entire solver region including the mesh override regions.
+Min Mesh Step: The MIN MESH STEP sets the absolute minimum mesh size for the entire solver region.
+This overrides all other mesh size settings, including mesh override regions.

 Boundary conditions tab